bakhe8/Deemind/docs/Dashboard-Guide.md

 state directly.
 All actions flow through the service API and every view is backed by artifacts already produced in `/output/*`.

+### Brand Wizard toggle

+Brand DNA files under `core/brands/*.json` are treated as **canonical seed data**.
+They are hydrated into presets and fed back into the manufacturing pipeline, but the dashboard never mutates them directly.
+The `/api/brands` routes remain available by default for the Brand Wizard (“Creative” tab).
+To temporarily disable this surface (and hide the tab), set `ENABLE_BRANDS=false` in `.env`; both the service router and React navigation will respect the flag without further code changes.

 ### Architecture Diagram

 ```mermaid